What Is Supportive Housing?

 We believe that differences are made when a resident’s story changes.
 Stories of moving away from feelings of shame and stigma and towards feelings of dignity and hope, from a life of chaos and fear to a life of stability and safety, from unrelenting isolation to a sense of community.

 House of Compassion’s model of care greatly minimizes the risk to our residents of experiencing homelessness and/or institutionalization and helps to reduce the use of costly systems, such as hospital emergency rooms.
-Our model of care also allows for residents to age in the community (i.e. ‘age in place’) where appropriate supports can be provided.
+The care that we provide also allows for residents to age in the community where appropriate supports can be provided.

 Finally, we help to create welcoming and diverse neighbourhoods by demonstrating a model for successful community integration and one which fosters positive relationships to and with the broader community.

 Copyright © 2023 House of Compassion - All Rights Reserved.